 Minimum Advertised Pricing

 Minimum advertised pricing (MAP) policy sets the lowest possible price a seller can advertise a product for sale.
 This, by no means, signifies that it is the lowest price retailers can sell the product for in their stores.
-It’s only the lowest that they can show it in an advertisement.
+It’s only the lowest that they can show in an advertisement.

-Retailers are legally allowed to sell the product at a lower price point, granted that they will not advertise the product with the same price.
+Retailers are legally allowed to sell the product at a lower price point, granted that they will not advertise the product at the same price.
 This rule applies to both online and print media.

 What exactly is the MAP policy for?
 This policy serves as protection for manufacturers of the goods.
 Generally, if customers begin to perceive that they can purchase a product for a much lesser amount than the manufacturer’s suggested retail price (MSRP), they may conclude that the MSRP is overpriced.
 Hence, no one will want to pay for the goods in their MSRP again.